Jeremy Bloom: Pittsburgh Steelers

 On December 31, 2007, Bloom was signed by the Pittsburgh Steelers in preparation for the 2008 AFC playoff game against the Jacksonville Jaguars.
 He began 2008 training camp with the Steelers.
 He was released by the Steelers on August 25, 2008.

 Other ventures

+In the 2000s, Bloom was a DJ for MTV.

-In March 2003, Bloom won the 30th annual CBS Superstars Competition in Jamaica; he defeated nine professional athletes that included Dexter Jackson, Ahman Green, and Will Allen.
+In March 2003, Bloom won the 30th annual CBS Superstars competition in Jamaica; he defeated nine professional athletes including Dexter Jackson, Ahman Green, and Will Allen.